 Chris's expert tip: Romantic dinners for two may be arranged in the wine cellar.

 El Farallón's wow-factor asset is a breathtaking cliffside setting overlooking the Pacific Ocean at the exclusive Waldorf Astoria Los Cabos Pedregal in Cabo San Lucas.
-The restaurant pairs fresh local seafood with its romantic atmosphere, adding rustic elegant touches like lanterns and hand-crafted furniture and accents to its spectacular views.
-The fish is fresh daily and diners pick their dinner market style, choosing from a selection of sea bass, red snapper, striped bass, shrimp, tuna, dorado, clams and lobster.
-The fish is then weighed and taken to the chef to be grilled with an array of fresh chilies.
+The restaurant pairs fresh local seafood with its romantic atmosphere, adding rustic elegant touches to chef Gustavo Pinet's market concept.
+The fish is fresh daily and diners pick their entrée market style from shaved ice, choosing from a selection of sea bass, red snapper, striped bass, shrimp, tuna, dorado, clams and lobster.
+The fish is then weighed and taken to the chef to be grilled with an array of fresh chiles.
 Soups and salads are included with all entrées and rib-eye steaks are available for those who want the views without the seafood.
 This ranks with Sunset MonaLisa as one of the most romantic dining experiences in all of Los Cabos and the addition of a Champagne terrace has only enhanced the romance factor.

 Recommended for Outdoor Dining because: El Farallón has one of the most spectacular outdoor settings in Los Cabos.